theramiyer/blog/content/post/2021/covid-vaccines.md

 I was of the impression that an m-RNA vaccine is safer than the dead-virus ones.{{< sidenote dead-virus >}}I realise that "dead virus" is perhaps a misnomer, given that viruses are non-living.{{< /sidenote >}} But having read about the vaccines and listened to eminent medical professionals talk about them, to me, it does not look like the m-RNA vaccines are better enough  to be worth waiting for.

-What we have today as Covaxin and Covishield are vaccines developed in tried-and-tested ways.
 The m-RNA vaccine technology is new.
 We do not know the long-term effects of these.
 Not that these vaccines are bad in any way, but there is a lot of unknown.
 Healthy, young individuals, who are ready to cope with potential long-term adverse effects should choose these for humanity, but as of now, nothing can conclusively say that these are better or worse than the dead virus vaccines.

 ## Go, get your vaccine